datonex/love-maths/README.md

 ### What is this website for?

-This is a game about maths
+This is a maths game to keep your maths skills in shape

 ### What does it do?